danhunsaker/calends-php/README.md

 `json_encode()` a `Calends` object safely, too - it will automatically convert itself to (and from, in the case of `unserialize()`) the `tai` date.
 (More on this below, though...)

+### Formatting ###

+By now you've probably noticed that the methods for parsing and outputting date strings accept both a calendar and a format.
+As noted above, some calendar systems will silently ignore this value, substituting their own hard-coded value.
+As of this writing, the only calendars in this position are the Hebrew and Julian calendars.
+However, the valid format strings for each calendar system are still very calendar-specific.
+So below is a list of valid formats for each of the built-in calendar systems.

+- Gregorian
+  - Anything supported by PHP's `date()` function.
+If a format is passed, Calends uses `date_create_from_format()` to parse the date string, and always uses `date()` to generate the output string.
+The default output format is `D, d M Y H:i:s.u P`.
+- Julian Day Count
+  - Not to be confused with the Julian Calendar, the JDC system supports a large number of input and output formats.
+Because all of these formats involve an offset from the default result, it is very important to specify the correct format during input, as the value calculated internally will vary widely from one to the next.
+All offsets below are taken from Wikipedia as a quick reference point - **if you notice any inaccuracies, please let me know ASAP**.
+  - `JD` / `GJD` / `Geo` / `Geo-Centric` (the default, used if not supplied, or unrecognized)
+    - The 'canonical' Julian Day Count, counting the number of days since **noon BCE 4713 Jan 01 (Julian Calendar)**
+  - `RJD` / `Reduced`
+    - The geo-centric JDC without the first two digits, which are 24 in most common situations
+  - `MJD` / `Modified`
+    - Same as the reduced JDC, but starting at **midnight** instead of noon
+  - `TJD` / `Truncated`
+    - Same as the geo-centric JDC, but without the first three digits, or any fractional day
+  - `DJD` / `Dublin` / `J1900`
+    - Starts counting from **noon CE 1899 Dec 31 (Gregorian Calendar)**
+  - `J2000`
+    - From **noon CE 2000 Jan 01 (Gregorian Calendar)**
+  - `Lilian`
+    - Counts the number of days since the institution of Gregorian Calendar, **midnight CE 1582 Oct 15 (Gregorian Calendar);** no fractional day
+  - `Rata-Die`
+    - The number of days since **midnight CE 0001 Jan 01 (Proleptic Gregorian Calendar)**; no fractional day
+  - `Mars-Sol`
+    - Martian days (that is, days on Mars, which aren't the same length as those on Earth; also known as 'sols' instead of 'days') since **noon CE 1873 Dec 29 (Gregorian Calendar)**
+- TAI64
+  - There are four formats available for `tai` dates.
+Three are hexadecimal formats defined in the TAI64 spec, and differ only in the precision of the value they encode.
+The fourth is a decimal (base-10) output format with full 18-digit precision.  **Note, again, that the TAI format does *not* supply values in TAI seconds - these are UTC seconds in the TAI64 range and format.**
+  If/when a reliable mechanism for converting between the two is available, this will change, and the `tai` calendar system will provide actual TAI seconds.
+  - `TAI64`
+    - Second-level precision; no fractional seconds are encoded.
+This format is exactly 16 characters long.
+  - `TAI64N`
+    - Nanosecond-level precision; fractional seconds are encoded to the billionths.
+This format is exactly 24 characters long.
+  - `TAI64NA` (the default, used if not supplied, or unrecognized)
+    - Attosecond-level precision; fractional seconds are encoded to the full available quintillionths.
+This format is exactly 32 characters long.
+  - `Numeric`
+    - Outputs the decimal (base-10) value of the timestamp, with full precision.
+- Unix
+  - This one is really straightforward.
+The format is actually a precision specifier, telling Calends how many digits after the decimal to return.
+Valid values are between `0` and `18`; all others will be forced into this range, and `18` will be used if no value is provided.
+- Eloquent
+  - See below for how these are defined, and consult your specific calendar data for the actual allowed values and what they mean.

 ### Compare ###